AanandhiVB/breast_cancer_classification/README.md

 **Perform the following tasks:**

 **PART - A**
 1. **Import Libraries/Dataset**

-      a.
-Download the dataset
+     - Download the dataset

-      b.
-Import the required libraries
+     - Import the required libraries

 2. **Data Visualization and Exploration**

-a.
-Print at least 5 rows for sanity check to identify all the features present in the dataset and if the target matches with them
+    - Print at least 5 rows for sanity check to identify all the features present in the dataset and if the target matches with them
-b.
-Print the description and shape of the dataset
+    - Print the description and shape of the dataset
-c.
-Provide appropriate visualization to get an insight about the dataset
+    - Provide appropriate visualization to get an insight about the dataset
-d.
-Try exploring the data and see what insights can be drawn from the dataset
+    - Try exploring the data and see what insights can be drawn from the dataset

 3. **Data Pre-processing and Cleaning**

-a.
-Do the appropriate preprocessing of the data like identifying NULL or Missing Values if any, handling of outliers if present, skewed data etc. Apply appropriate feature engineering techniques for them
+     - Do the appropriate preprocessing of the data like identifying NULL or Missing Values if any, handling outliers if present, skewed data etc. Apply appropriate feature engineering techniques for them
-b.
-Apply the feature transformation techniques like Standardization, Normalization, etc. You are free to apply the appropriate transformations depending upon the structure and the complexity of your dataset
+     - Apply the feature transformation techniques like Standardization, Normalization, etc. You are free to apply the appropriate transformations depending upon the structure and the complexity of your dataset
-c.
-Do the correlational analysis on the dataset.
-Provide a visualization for the same.
+     - Do the correlational analysis on the dataset.
+Provide a visualization for the same

 4. **Data Preparation**

-a.
-Do the final feature selection and extract feature and target variables
+     - Do the final feature selection and extract feature and target variables
-b.
-Split the dataset into train and test sets
+     - Split the dataset into train and test sets

 **Part - B**
 1. **Model Building**

-a.
-Perform Model Development using at least any three ML models, separately:
+    - Perform Model Development using at least any three ML models, separately:
 		- Decision Tree, K-Means, KNN, Hierarchical Clustering, Naive Bayes

-	b.
-Train the model and print the training accuracy and loss values
+    - Train the model and print the training accuracy and loss values

 2. **Performance Evaluation**

-a.
-Print the confusion matrix.
+     - Print the confusion matrix.
 Provide appropriate analysis for the same
-b.
-Do the prediction for the test data and display the results for the inference
+     - Do the prediction for the test data and display the results for the inference